Let’s Talk Breathing!

 Try This!

-Box Breath: This breath exercise is a balance breathing exercise.
+Box Breathing: This breath exercise is a balance breathing exercise.
 I invite you to start by counting your breath:

 • Count to 4 as you breathe in